 - Before performing any electrical or wiring work, turn off the main power to the system. - 1.
-Prepare the cable for connection - a.
-You must first choose the right cable size before preparing it for connection.
-Be sure to use SOOW type cables.
+Prepare the cable for connection - You must first choose the right cable size before preparing it for connection.
+Be sure to use H07RN-F/SOOW type cables.

 Rated Current of Appliance (A) AWG

-≤7 18
+≤ 7 18

 7 - 13 16

 13 - 18 14

 18 - 25 12

 25 - 30 10

-- b.
-Using wire strippers, strip the rubber jacket from both ends of signal/power cable to reveal about 15cm (5.9") of the wires inside. - c.
+- Using wire strippers, strip the rubber jacket from both ends of signal/ power cable to reveal about 5.9 in (15 cm) of the wires inside. - c.
 Strip the insulation from the ends of the wires. - d.
 Using a wire crimper, crimp u-lugs on the ends of the wires.

-While connecting the wires, please strictly follow the wiring diagram (found inside the electrical box cover).

-2. Remove the electric cover of the outdoor unit.
+- While connecting the wires, please strictly follow the wiring diagram. - Remove the electric cover of the outdoor unit.
 If there is no cover on the outdoor unit, disassemble the bolts from the maintenance board and remove the protection board.
 (See Fig. 19)

-- Connect the u-lugs to the terminals.
+- 3. Connect the u-lugs to the terminals.
 Match the wire colors/labels with the labels on the terminal block, and firmly screw the u-lug of each wire to its corresponding terminal. - 4.
 Clamp down the cable with designated cable clamp.